AlexCGoose/Sumiriku-Doc/Sumiriku Secret Doc.md

 ***Amphibious.*** The Ningyo can breathe air and water.
 :
 ***Illusionary Guise.*** The Ningyo begins combat in her Alluring Form, with the face of a beautiful woman.
-This apperace is an illusion, hiding the hideous being underneath.
-When the Ningyo is Bloodied, or if *Dispel Magic* is cast on the Ningyo or if she enters an area of an antimagic field, she changes into her Monsterous Form, changing some of the abilities she has access to.
+This appearance is an illusion, hiding the hideous being underneath.
+When the Ningyo is Bloodied, or if *Dispel Magic* is cast on the Ningyo or if she enters an area of an antimagic field, she changes into her Monstrous Form, changing some of the abilities she has access to.
 :
-***Appealing Persona (Alluring Form Only).*** While in her Alluring Form creatures have Disadvantage against the Ningyo's attempts to inflict the Charmed condition if the target can hear her and she is immune to the Charmed condition
+***Appealing Persona (Alluring Form Only).*** While in her Alluring Form creatures have Disadvantage against the Ningyo's attempts to inflict the Charmed Condition if the target can hear her and she is immune to the Charmed Condition
 :
-***Blood Frenzy (Monsterous Form Only).*** While in her Monsteroud Form the Ningyo has Advantage on all Attack Rolls and is immune to the Frightened condition, but all Attack Rolls have against her have Advantage and she cannot cast or concentrate on spells.
+***Blood Frenzy (Monstrous Form Only).*** While in her Monstrous Form the Ningyo has Advantage on all Attack Rolls and is immune to the Frightened Condition, but all Attack Rolls have against her have Advantage and she cannot cast or concentrate on spells.
 :
-***Syncronised Swimming.*** While underwater the Ningyo can expend 5 feet of movement to jump up to 15 feet vertically into the air.
+***Synchronised Swimming.*** While underwater the Ningyo can expend 5 feet of movement to jump up to 15 feet vertically into the air.

 ### Actions

 ***Multiattack.*** The Ningyo makes one Wave Strike attack or two Angler Claws attacks.
 :
-***Wave Strike (Alluring Form Only).*** *Ranged Spell Attack:* +7 to hit, range 60 ft., one target. *Hit:* 14 (3d8) Cold damage, and the target's Speed is reduced by 10 feet until the start of the Ningyo's next turn.
+***Wave Strike (Alluring Form Only).*** *Ranged Attack Roll:* +7, range 60 ft. *Hit:* 14 (3d8) Cold damage, and the target's Speed is reduced by 10 feet until the start of the Ningyo's next turn.
 :
-***Angler Claws (Monsterous Form Only).*** *Melee Weapon Attack:* +7 to hit, reach 5 ft. one target. *Hit:* 14 (3d6 + 4) Necrotic damage.
+***Angler Claws (Monstrous Form Only).*** *Melee Attack Roll:* +7, reach 5 ft. *Hit:* 14 (3d6 + 4) Necrotic damage.
 :
 ***Spellcasting (Alluring Form Only).*** The Ningyo casts one of the following spells, requiring no material components and using Charisma as the spellcasting ability (spell save DC 15):